risechain/pevm/README.md

 - Lazily update gas payments to the beneficiary account as implicit reads & writes.
 - Preprocess dependencies among transactions with the same sender or recipient or explicitly interacting with the beneficiary account.
 - Aggressively find tasks to save scheduling cycles.
-- Early-exiting worker threads to avoid thread overheads and join faster.

 ### Alpha TODO